SwiftUI VStack, HStack, and ZStack Explained Clearly

 }

-Example 2: Build a toolbar row with HStack
+Example 2: A settings row with HStack

-struct ToolbarRow: View {
+struct SettingsRow: View {

 var body: some View {